Natarajan-R/Jira-Triaging-with-AI-Agents/README.md

-# Autonomous AI Triage Crew  triage-ai-crew
+# Jira Tickets Triaging with Agentic AI

-An AI multi-agent system built with CrewAI to automatically triage IT incident tickets.
+An AI multi-agent system built with CrewAI to automatically triage Jira incident tickets.
 This project demonstrates a practical application of agentic AI workflows, showcasing how specialized agents can collaborate to perform complex tasks.

 ## 🚀 About This Project